HamzahDweik/PyTTT/README.md

 # PyTTT

-This is a Tic-Tac-Toe game programmed in python in a progressive way.
-It begins as an in-console program and expands to include a GUI with the help of pygame.
+This is a Tic-Tac-Toe game programmed in python.

+The master branch is the in-console initial form of TTT, whereas the pygamev branch is the pygame GUI form of TTT.